 As outlined in the Enrollment chapter, the study assumes that there will be approximately 913 to 926 students attending school in Pennsbury, Morrisville, or charter schools in 2024-25 when the merger or tuition agreement would begin.
 The chapter notes the different considerations for how those patterns of enrollment will shift over time.
-In order to simplify the discussion of the study assumptions, the remainder of the section will focus on the enrollment levels for the merger scenario.
+In order to simplify the discussion of the study assumptions, the remainder of this section will focus on the enrollment levels for the merger scenario.
 The same assumptions for vehicle capacity and vehicle assignments are used in both tuition scenarios.

-In 2024-25, Morrisville is estimated to have approximately 424 students in grades K to 5, 193 students in grades 6 to 8, and 220 students in grades 9 to 12, a total of 837.
+In 2024-25, Morrisville is estimated to have approximately 204 students in grades K to 2, 214 students in grades 3 to 5, 193 students in grades 6 to 8, and 220 students in grades 9 to 12, a total of 837.
 Pennsbury's elementary school routes typically have between 40 and 70 students assigned to each bus.
-Assuming Pennsbury could fill the buses at 60 students, which is slightly above the mid-point of the assigned student range for current buses, Pennsbury would need 7 vehicles to transport Morrisville's K to 5 students.
+Assuming Pennsbury could fill the buses at 60 students, which is slightly above the mid-point of the assigned student range for current buses, Pennsbury would need 4 vehicles to transport Morrisville's students in grades 3 to 5.
 Pennsbury's middle and high school routes have an average of 50 students assigned to each bus.
 Using an average of 50 students per vehicle, Pennsbury would need 4 vehicles to transport Morrisville's students in grades 6 to 8, and 4 to 5 vehicles for students in grades 9 to 12.
 Although some of Morrisville's high school students may drive to the Pennsbury High School campus, the study assumes that Pennsbury would need to add vehicles to accommodate the higher end of the range for high school students.